 "The evidence shows there is no benefit to taking vitamin E and that beta-carotene can be harmful because it increases the risk of lung cancer in people already at risk, such as those who smoke, and also increases the risk of dying from heart disease or stroke," said John Wong, MD, of Tufts Medical Center, in a statement.
-Read on to find out more, and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 Scientists call for more study

 The group's new review of 78 studies showed that no supplement had a significant effect on cardiovascular health.
 Data about vitamin D supplementation and cancer mortality was inconsistent.

 The researchers said that more study is warranted.
 "More evidence is needed to understand whether there is heterogeneity across specific populations, or by baseline nutrient level, in the effects of vitamin, mineral, and multivitamin supplementation on cardiovascular disease and cancer outcomes, especially in persons with no known deficiencies and low prevalence of supplement use and in diverse populations," the study authors wrote.

 Based on the latest evidence, the USPSTF does not recommend routine vitamin D deficiency screening for asymptomatic adults.
 But the group does recommend that women who are planning to or capable of becoming pregnant take folic acid supplements.
 (Folic acid insufficiency during pregnancy can cause severe birth defects in a fetus's spinal cord and brain, including spina bifida.)